-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-Notice is hereby given that the Annual Meeting of the Shareholders of Great-West Lifeco Inc. (the "Corporation") will be held at the head office of the Corporation, 100 Osborne Street North, Winnipeg, Manitoba, Canada on May 5, 2016, at 11:00 o'clock in the morning, local time, for the following purposes:
+Notice is hereby given that the Annual and Special Meeting of the Shareholders of Great-West Lifeco Inc. (the "Corporation") will be held at the head office of the Corporation, 100 Osborne Street North, Winnipeg, Manitoba, Canada on May 4, 2017, at 11:00 o'clock in the morning, local time, for the following purposes:

-- (1) to receive the financial statements for the year ended December 31, 2015 and the report of the auditor thereon; - (2) to elect directors; - (3) to appoint the auditor; and - (4) to transact such other business as may be properly brought before the meeting or any adjournment thereof.
+- (1) to receive the financial statements for the year ended December 31, 2016 and the report of the auditor thereon; - (2) to consider, and if deemed advisable, to pass a special resolution to amend the articles of the Corporation to increase the number of directors from 20 to 21; - (3) to elect directors; - (4) to appoint the auditor; and - (5) to transact such other business as may be properly brought before the meeting or any adjournment thereof.